 This is the second of a series about creating a Knowledge Management System or a KMS.

-My previous post about starting a KMS delved into creating a system that manages all of the knowledge that we consume every day in an orderly way.
-This is important as we are fast becoming a species that creates and consumes info at a staggering exponential rate year after year.
+My previous post about starting a KMS delved into creating a system that manages all the knowledge we consume every day in an orderly way.
+This is important as we are fast becoming a species that produces and consumes information at a staggering exponential rate day after day.

 I mentioned before that a KMS has three parts — Data Capture, Data Workspace, and Archiving/Reference.
 This post focuses on the Data Capture part.